TerraBreus/minishell/docs/zachaar_notes.md

 This is going to be a big thing.
 How do we parse our input?
 The idea of linked lists sounds interesting.
 We could use **enum** to specify what kind of thing (command, pipe, redirection operator, heredoc etc.) it is (but that would mean that prior to that we would have to parse the string to check which kind of enum it is)
 - [Big picture/overview of minishell order of execution](https://whimsical.com/minishell-architecture-big-picture-7b9N8PL3qHrddbs977mQ2J)
 - [README from Dimitri-di-silva on Minishell](https://github.com/DimitriDaSilva/42_minishell?tab=readme-ov-file#1-extracting-information)

+# Logs
+22-04

+Cleaned up the roadmap file, even though now I believe it should just be on the main README.md of minishell (which it is and sort of makes the roadmap.md file a bit redundant).
+In these file I hope to create a step by step guide of how what to do and (hopefully) how to do it.
+Could not get as much done cause of distractions.
+Wanted to further brainstorm and map on the different topics (in the roadmap) but only got round to (more or less) three topics.
+Expect to continue on this first thing tomorrow morning.